Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories-permissions
 : a script that adds execute permission to all subdirectories of the current directory 12-more-directories
-: create a specific dir with defined permissions
+: a script thats creates a specific dir with defined permissions 13-change group
+: a script that changes group owner of a file